Tutorial: Building websites with Nue

 Blog post layout

-Each blog post includes a custom header section defined in blog/hero.html:
+Each post gets a header from blog/hero.html:

 <header ="pagehead">